AosChen/pai/contrib/profiler/Example/Typical Example.md

   using multiple cards, each card will run the forward and backward and the gradients will be sent to a server which runs an reduce operation to compute averaged gradients.
-The averaged gradients are then transmitted back to each GPU card tp update the model parameters.
+The averaged gradients are then transmitted back to each GPU card to update the model parameters.
   When the machine structure is "one-machine, multiple cards", one of the GPU card will be chosen to be the master GPU.
 The task of the master GPU is to transmit the data to each card, receive the output of